James Callaghan: Economic policies

 Callaghan's time as prime minister saw broad continuation of the policies which Labour had adopted since it had been elected in 1974 under Wilson.
-Callaghan continued the policies of the "social contract" which sought to control inflation through a voluntary wage restraint agreement with the trade unions.
-Although the public spending cuts after 1976 made it more difficult for the government to deliver the increased benefits which had been promised as part of the package.
+Callaghan continued the policies of the "social contract" under which the trade unions agreed to a programme of voluntary wage restraint to control inflation, in return for various measures to control the cost of living, and increases in social expenditure.
+This policy was initially quite successful at controlling inflation, although the public spending cuts after 1976 left the government unable to deliver the increased social spending which had been promised as part of the package.
 Another policy continuation was the National Enterprise Board (NEB) which formed the centrepiece of the government's industrial policy.
 In practice, the NEB's main activity became one of rescuing failing companies.

 At the 1976 Labour Party Conference, at the height of the stagflation crisis, Callaghan made the following statement in his speech:

 "We used to think that you could spend your way out of a recession and increase employment by cutting taxes and boosting government spending.
 I tell you in all candour that that option no longer exists, and in so far as it ever did exist, it only worked on each occasion since the war by injecting a bigger dose of inflation into the economy, followed by a higher level of unemployment as the next step."

-This has been seen as the repudiation of Keynesian economics, which had formed the bedrock of the post-war consensus, and a precursor to Monetarism, with the fight against inflation being pursued ahead of the aim of full employment, which had been the policy of every post-war government.
-Although Callaghan was never a full-blown Monetarist, as he had rejected larger cuts in public expenditure which would have resulted in higher unemployment.
+Given that the policy of every post-war government had prioritised the pursuit of full employment, this statement has been seen as a repudiation of Keynesian economics (which had formed the bedrock of the post-war consensus) and a precursor to monetarism, instead prioritising government action on the fight against inflation.
+However, Callaghan was never a full-blown monetarist, for he had rejected larger cuts in public expenditure which would have resulted in higher unemployment.